isharris/rpi-update/README.md

 Allows you to delete unused module directories when doing an update.
 Set it equal to a non-zero value and it will remove all modules except the latest installed:

-    sudo PRUNE_MODULES=1 rpi-update
+    sudo PRUNE_MODULES=1 rpi-update-isharris

 will remove previously installed module files.
 Use this option to free disk space used by older module updates.

 #### `JUST_CHECK`

-To just get a list of commits contained in rpi-update since you last updated, run:
+To just get a list of commits contained in rpi-update-isharris since you last updated, run:

-    sudo JUST_CHECK=1 rpi-update
+    sudo JUST_CHECK=1 rpi-update-isharris

 This won't update your firmware

 #### `GITHUB_API_TOKEN`

-By default, `rpi-update` will not use a custom GitHub API token.
+By default, `rpi-update-isharris` will not use a custom GitHub API token.
 If you run into rate limiting issues, you can supply an API token on the command line:

-	sudo GITHUB_API_TOKEN=<your API token> rpi-update
+	sudo GITHUB_API_TOKEN=<your API token> rpi-update-isharris

 #### `RPI_REBOOT`

 To reboot after successfully update, run:

-    sudo RPI_REBOOT=1 rpi-update
+    sudo RPI_REBOOT=1 rpi-update-isharris

 You can use it to automate updates.